Agency for Healthcare Research and Quality (AHRQ), HHS.

 Agenda, Registration and Other Information About the Meeting

-On Wednesday, May 11, 2011, the meeting will convene at 10 a.m. with an overview of the Common Formats, including the Hospital Common Formats Version 1.1 technical specifications, the next steps for the Skilled Nursing Facility Common Formats, and Common Formats version issues.
-Next, AHRQ staff and contractors who developed the formats will provide an update on the report specifications scheduled to be released in March 2011.
-Finally, the meeting will focus on data submission both by PSOs and by vendors on behalf of a PSO.
-Throughout the meeting there will be interactive discussion to allow meeting participants not only to provide input, but also to respond to the input provided by others.
-A more specific proposed agenda will be posted before the meeting at http://guest.cvent.com/d/wdqbt8/6X.
+On Friday, April 26, 2013, a pre-meeting seminar will convene at 8:30 a.m. with focus on data submission, including discussion of technical specifications and aggregate reports.
+Then, the general meeting will start at 10:00 a.m. with an overview of Federal efforts related to the Common Formats.
+The agenda will continue with presentations and discussion of implementations of Hospital Common Formats Version 1.1 and 1.2 and next steps for upcoming Common Formats releases.
+AHRQ staff and contractors will also review database functionality, which is available through the PSO PPC, for PSOs to generate aggregate reports with technical specifications.
+Finally, the meeting will review data submission both by PSOs and by vendors on behalf of a PSO.
+Throughout the meeting there will be interactive discussion to allow Start Printed Page 12065meeting participants not only to provide input, but also to respond to the input provided by others.
+A more specific agenda will be provided to meeting registrants before the meeting.

-AHRQ requests that interested persons register with the PSO Privacy Protection Center (PSO PPC) on the Internet at http://GUEST.cvent.com/d/wdgbt8/4W to participate in the meeting.
-The contact at the PSO PPC is Rhonda Davis who can be reached by telephone at (866) 571-7712 and by e-mail at support@psoppc.ORG.
+AHRQ requests that interested persons register with the PSO PPC to participate in the meeting.
+The contact at the PSO PPC is Mark Baliff who can be reached by telephone at (866) 571-7712 and by email at SUPPORT@.PSOPPC.ORG.
 Additional logistical information for the meeting is also available from the PSO PPC.
-The meeting space will accommodate approximately 144 participants.
+The meeting space will accommodate approximately 150 participants.
 Interested persons are encouraged to register as soon as possible for the meeting.
 Non-registered individuals will be able to attend the meeting in person if space is available.

-We invite review of the technical specifications for Common Formats prior to the meeting.
+Prior to the meeting, AHRQ invites review of the technical specifications for Common Formats.
 The formats can be accessed through AHRQ's PSO Web site at http://www.pso.AHRQ.GOV/formats/commonfmt.htm.
-AHRQ is committed to Start Printed Page 16787continuing refinement of the Common Formats.
-AHRQ welcomes questions from prospective meeting participants and interested individuals on the technical specifications for Common Formats.
-These questions should be e-mailed to support@psoppc.ORG no later than April 27, 2011.
-AHRQ will use the input received at this meeting as we continue to update and refine the Common Formats.
+AHRQ is committed to continuing refinement of the Common Formats, and welcomes questions from prospective meeting participants and interested individuals on the technical specifications.
+These questions should be emailed to SUPPORT@PSOPPC.ORG no later than April 10th, 2013.
+AHRQ will use the input received at this meeting to further update and refine the Common Formats.

 Carolyn M. Clancy,